HTTP configuration (part 2)

 Examples:

-useragent-pattern MSIE
+add-useragent useragent-pattern MSIE extensions force-type5-chunked end-useragent

-This example enables the force-type5-chunked Liberator HTTP extension for requests from all versions of Microsoft Internet Explorer.
+Liberator HTTP extension for requests from all versions of Microsoft Internet Explorer.
 For more information on this Liberator HTTP extension, see the documentation for the global http-extensions configuration item.

-useragent-pattern "MSIE 11\."
+add-useragent useragent-pattern "MSIE 11\." allow-extensions force-type5-chunked end-useragent

-This example enables the force-type5-chunked Liberator HTTP extension for requests from Microsoft Internet Explorer 11.
+Liberator HTTP extension for requests from Microsoft Internet Explorer 11.
 For more information on this Liberator HTTP extension, see the documentation for the global http-extensions configuration item.

-useragent-pattern Chrome
+add-useragent useragent-pattern Chrome extensions allow-sse-deflate|allow-ws-permessage-deflate end-useragent

-This example enables the allow-sse-deflate and allow-ws-permessage-deflate Liberator HTTP extensions for connections from all versions of Google Chrome.
+Liberator HTTP extensions for connections from all versions of Google Chrome.
 For more information on these HTTP extensions, see the documentation for the global http-extensions configuration item.

 See also: